gdcc/pyDataverse/README.md

 # pyDataverse

-pyDataverse is a Python module to work with the api of [Dataverse](http://dataverse.org/).
+pyDataverse is a Python module for [Dataverse](http://dataverse.org/).
 It uses the [Native API](http://guides.dataverse.org/en/latest/api/native-api.html) and [Data Access API](http://guides.dataverse.org/en/latest/api/dataaccess.html).
 It allows to create, update and remove Dataverses, Datasets and Datafiles via Dataverse's native API.
 Thanks to the developers of [dataverse-client-python](https://github.com/IQSS/dataverse-client-python), from which the project got inspired from.

 **Features**